 - Heat the oil in a large pot over medium heat.
 Add the onion, celery, carrots, and potato pieces.
 Sautee until the vegetables are tender, about 10 to 15 minutes.
 Add garlic and cook for about a minute longer.
 Then add water, bouillon, wine, nutritional yeast flakes, cashews, and broccoli florets/pieces.
 Bring to a boil, then reduce to a simmer.
 Simmer for 20 minutes until broccoli is tender.
 Remove from heat and let cool slightly.
 Use tongs to remove half of the broccoli florets from the pot.

 - Blend the soup: Remove the center cap from your blender lid.
-Fill the blender only half way.
+Fill the blender only halfway.
 Secure the lid on the blender and top with a kitchen towel.
 Blend on low speed for a few seconds, then slowly increase speed to create a creamy soup.
 Transfer to a bowl. then repeat with remaining ingredients from the pan.
-Add about 3/4 of the reserved broccoli florets to the pureed soup, leaving some to place as topping.
+Add about 3/4 of the reserved broccoli florets to the pureed soup, leaving some to place as a topping.

 - Season with salt and pepper to taste.
 Serve with broccoli florets and croutons.